Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-troubleshooting-and-debugging/latest-sdk-how-to-debug.md

 #### Log

 - Set the log level to debug to collect useful information during debuggging.
-[More details](../#log-level).
+[More details](./#log-level).
-- You are also able to customize loggerProvider class from the LoggerProvide implement your own logic, like log error message in server in a a production environment.
-[More details](../#set-log-callback).
+- Customize `loggerProvider` class from the `LoggerProvide` and implement your own logic, like log error message in server in a a production environment.
+[More details](./#set-log-callback).